w3c/wai-evaluation-tools-list/content/index.md

 </div>
 <div id="disclaimer">
     {% include box.html type="start" title="Important Disclaimer" %}
         <p><abbr title="World Wide Web Consortium">W3C</abbr> does not endorse specific vendor products.
-Inclusion of resources in this list does not indicate endorsement by W3C.
+Inclusion of products in this list does not indicate endorsement by W3C.
 Products and search criteria are listed with no quality rating.</p>
-        <p>Courses descriptions, search criteria, and other information in this database are provider-submitted.
+        <p>Tool descriptions, search criteria, and other information in this database is provided by tool developers, vendors, or others.
 W3C does not verify the accuracy of the information.</p>
-        <p>The list is not a review of courses, nor a complete or definitive list of all courses.
+        <p>The list is not a review of evaluation tools, nor a complete or definitive list of all tools.
 The information can change at any time.</p>
     {% include box.html type="end" %}
 </div>
 <!-- <div class="button-submit-end">
-    {% include_cached button.html type="link" label="Add your tool" class="more" href="submit-an-offer" %}
+    {% include_cached button.html type="link" label="Add your tool" class="more" href="submit-a-tool" %}
 </div> -->
 <script>
-{% include js/importtools.js %}
-{% include js/offers.js %}
+{% include js/tools.js %}
 </script>